This guidance is intended to support parents and carers in relation to the operational arrangements of Rhondda Cynon Taf schools.

 16. Are breakfast clubs operating?

-Breakfast clubs will operate as normal from the start of term in September 2021.
+Breakfast clubs have been operating as normal from the start of term in September 2021.
 If any change to the local or national risk levels require a change in the numbers which can be accommodated, this will be communicated at the earliest opportunity.

 17. What are the arrangements for lunch time?